-The number of chickenpox and shingles presentations to EDs increased in the past week (Figure 18).
+The number of chickenpox and shingles presentations to EDs decreased in the past week and were lower than the previous five-year average for presentations at this time of year (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks of 2022